Mr Majeika: TV show

+The comedy drama series was executive produced by Nigel Pickard.
 The series was written by Jenny McDade.
 Carpenter wrote the fourth book based on McDade's scripts, The Television Adventures of Mr Majeika.
 Three series of the programme were made, comprising twenty episodes in total.
+The first series had six episodes.
 The location for St. Barty's Primary School was Matfield House in Tonbridge, Kent.